The Loneliness of a Japanese Writer in London

-While this little tale took place over a century ago, it would not go amiss to return for a moment to the twenty-first century, and to dwell on its relevance to the present day.
+Although this little tale took place over a century ago, it would not go amiss to return for a moment to the twenty-first century, and to dwell on its relevance to the present day.
 Anyone who has resided overseas will be familiar with feelings of isolation.
-Repatriation makes them easy to forget.
+Repatriation makes these feelings easy to forget.

-Sōseki once said that in London he felt “like a poor dog that had strayed among a pack of wolves”.
+Sōseki once said that in London he felt ‘like a poor dog that had strayed among a pack of wolves’.
 Maybe he spoke for all people who have suffered as he did.
-And while we may entertain the thought that we have moved on from the days when the big city left foreigners like Sōseki alienated, this is still, sadly, the reality for his many modern counterparts.
-We can only hope that the day will come when no-one visiting our capital has to share his experience of loneliness and isolation.
+And while we may entertain the thought that we have moved on from the days when the big city left foreigners like Sōseki alienated, sadly this is still the reality for many of his modern counterparts.
+We can only hope that the day will come when no one visiting our capital has to share his experience of loneliness and isolation.

-London Overlooked would like to thank Anna Ellis-Rees for contributing this post.
+London Overlooked would like to thank Anna Ellis-Rees for contributing this article.

 Please note that these are paid links and that as an Amazon Associate I earn from qualifying purchases